| 20 min read

 Workplace Food Statistics USA 2026

-More than half of all employed Americans now receive catered food at their workplace at least once a week.
-This article brings together the most current data on how food shapes the US workplace in 2026: from the staggering cost employees bear when they buy their own lunch (averaging $108 per week), to the collapse of the traditional corporate cafeteria, the near-elimination of employer meal tax deductions, and the growing evidence that what employees eat directly drives productivity, retention, and absenteeism.
+More than half of all employed Americans now receive catered food at their workplace at least once a week — a figure that has transformed free lunch from a Silicon Valley novelty into a mainstream competitive benefit.
+This article brings together the most current data on how food shapes the US workplace in 2026: from the staggering cost employees bear when they buy their own lunch (averaging $108 per week), to the collapse of the traditional corporate cafeteria, the near-elimination of employer meal tax deductions, and the growing evidence that what employees eat — or fail to eat — directly drives productivity, retention, and absenteeism.
+The statistics draw on national surveys of thousands of US workers and decision-makers conducted in 2025 and 2026, alongside government labour data, industry market research, and peer-reviewed health studies.

 Report Highlights